 **Update was provided earlier in the call regarding the letters around the standard Bylaw changes.

-Nigel Roberts noted in respect to what ICANN legal may have done (or not done) regarding timingtiming, it is important that the ccNSO set the expectation that the rules must be adhered to, particularly if they are employed to “get it right”.
+Nigel Roberts noted in respect to what ICANN legal may have done (or not done) regarding timing, it is important that the ccNSO set the expectation that the rules must be adhered to, particularly if they are employed to “get it right”.

 12.2 CSC